Gaganyaan: Drogue Parachute Deployment Tests

 A variety of real-world conditions were recreated during the three comprehensive tests in order to thoroughly assess the functionality and dependability of the drogue parachutes.
 The first test, which replicated the maximum reefed weight, introduced reefing in a mortar-deployed parachute for the first time in India.
 The second test replicated the maximum disreefed load, while the third test demonstrated the drogue parachute's deployment in a scenario that mirrored the Crew Module's maximum angle of attack it might experience during its mission.
-All these tests served as a critical qualification milestone for the drogue parachutes, confirming their readiness for integration into Test Vehicle Abort Mission-1.
+All these tests served as a critical qualification milestone for the drogue parachutes, confirming their readiness for integration into Test Vehicle Abort Mission-1 and further test flights.

-Rail Track Rocket Sled Facility already completed the test of pilot and apex cover separation parachutes.
+Prior to the tests, teams at the Rail Track Rocket Sled Facility had already completed the test of pilot and apex cover separation parachutes.
 Ten parachutes will be used in the complex parachute sequence for the deceleration system of the Gaganyaan crew module.
 The two apex cover separation parachutes are deployed first in the process, and two drogue parachutes are deployed when stability is accomplished.
 The mission enters the extraction phase once the drogue parachutes are released.
 Three pilot parachutes separately remove the three main parachutes, which is a crucial step in lowering the Crew Module's speed to acceptable levels for a safe landing.

-In 2023, the crew module with the parachute system passed tests for shock-survivability and vibration.
+This allowed the crew module with the parachute system to pass a series of tests for shock-survivability and vibration later that year.

+DPDT-1

+On 8 August 2023, ISRO informed the media that Vikram Sarabhai Space Centre in collaboration with Aerial Delivery Research and Development Establishment successfully conducted a series of Drogue parachute Deployment Tests at Rail Track Rocket Sled Facility of Terminal Ballistics Research Laboratory, from 8 to 10 August 2023.
+Pyrotechnic mortars were developed to launch parachutes into the air upon command.
+With a diameter of 5.8 meters, the conical ribbon-type parachutes use a single-stage reefing system that reduces canopy area and lessens opening stress to provide a controlled and smooth descent.

+DPDT-2

+ISRO conducted another series of tests on 18 and 19 December 2025 at the Rail Track Rocket Sled Test Facility in TBRL, Chandigarh to validate modifications in the Disreefing systems.
+Launched from rocket powered sledge at over 600 kmph, both tests have flight qualified parachutes for the Gaganyaan-G1 flight.

+DPDT-3

+ISRO and DRDO conducted the final qualification level load test for the Gaganyaan programme on 19 February 2026 at TBRL, Chandigarh.
+This trial was used to evaluate high-speed aerodynamic loads and evaluated changes in the ballistic trajectory of the capsule.
+Teams from VSSC and ARDE also verified the events.
+The test demonstrated the extra design safety margin of the parachute by simulating qualification level loads greater than the maximum flying loads.